krivard/codalab-worksheets-wiki/Dev_Configure-CodaLab-for-Development.md

 **Windows**

 1. Open a Windows command prompt.
-1. Navigate to the virtual environment (venv) for CodaLab and use the following command to install MySql-Python.
+2. Navigate to the virtual environment (venv) for CodaLab and use the following command to install MySql-Python.

     `easy_install mysql-python`

-1. Launch the MySQL Command Line Client.
+3. Launch the MySQL Command Line Client.
-1. Use the following command to create a new database:
+4. Use the following command to create a new database:

    `create database if not exists MySql_DevDB;`

 **Linux**

 1. Open a terminal window.
-1. Run the following command to install MySQL:
+2. Run the following command to install MySQL:

     `sudo apt-get install mysql-server`

-1. Login to MySQL as root by typing the following command:
+3. Login to MySQL as root by typing the following command:

     `mysql -u root -p`
     Enter your root password when prompted.

-1. Use the following command to create a new database:
+4. Use the following command to create a new database:

     `create database if not exists MySql_DevDB;`

+5. Type `exit` to return to the terminal prompt.

+**Mac**

+1. Open a terminal window.

+2. Login to MySQL as root by typing the following command:

+    `mysql -u root -p`
+    Enter your root password when prompted.

+3. Use the following command to create a new database:

+    `create database if not exists MySql_DevDB;`

-1. Type `exit` to return to the terminal prompt.
+4. Type `exit` to return to the terminal prompt.

+5. Finish up installation for Django

+    `export DYLD_LIBRARY_PATH=/usr/local/mysql/lib:$DYLD_LIBRARY_PATH`

 ### Create a local config file